siffletdata/terraform-provider-sifflet/docs/resources/source.md

 subcategory: ""
 description: |-
   A Sifflet source.
 A source is any system that's monitored by Sifflet.
+  	~> It's recommended to add a `lifecycle { prevent_destroy = true }` to `sifflet_source` resources once they are correctly configured.
+Deleting a source deletes all associated data, including monitors on that source.
 ---

 # sifflet_source (Resource)

 A Sifflet source.
 A source is any system that's monitored by Sifflet.

+		~> It's recommended to add a `lifecycle { prevent_destroy = true }` to `sifflet_source` resources once they are correctly configured.
+Deleting a source deletes all associated data, including monitors on that source.

 ## Example Usage